-

 Prioritizing Client Care Over "Case Management"

-Unlawful Police Stops for DUI in Washington State
+Fighting Unlawful Police Stops for DUI in Washington State

-What Is Probable Cause DUI?
+What Is Probable Cause DUI in Washington Law?

 Examples of probable cause in drunk driving cases include: